100 Mile Wilderness Adventures and Outfitters–Trailside on the Historic Appalachian Trail

 - Fast flowing water can cause vertigo if you stare into the moving waters too long, so try to stay focused and keep your eyes on the opposite shoreline

 The 100 Mile Wilderness is part of the Appalachian Trail system and there are no fees to hike on any part of the Trail.
-There are, however, notable exceptions to be made.
+There are, however, notable exceptions….
 If you are planning to begin or end your hike in Baxter State Park, then you will need to make reservations for a campsite or lean-to.
-Out of State visitors must pay an entrance fee to enter the Park.
+Out of State visitors arriving by vehicle must pay an entrance fee to enter the Park.
 There is no charge for vehicles with Maine plates.You can go to www.baxterstateparkauthority.com to learn more and to make your reservations.
 Another exception is access to the Trail through the private lands of the North Maine Woods via the Jo-Mary and Katahdin Iron Works roads.
 These roads are used for logging and thanks to the generosity of the landowners, they have allowed public access for recreational purposes.
 There is a gate fee ($12 per person) levied to offset the costs of maintaining the roads and to help maintain the many campsites throughout the landowners district.
-If you are just hiking the Trail, there is no fee, however, if you are section hiking and use the roads or get off the Trail and then need to restart your hike within the region, then you will need to pay the access fee in order to get back to your starting point.
+If you are hiking along the Trail, there is no fee, however, if you use the roads or get off the Trail and then need to restart your hike within the region, then you will need to pay the access fee in order to get back to your starting point.
 You can learn more by going to www.northmainewoods.org Day hikers and section hikers will find the gatekeepers especially helpful and friendly.
 Maps and brochures are available at all checkpoints.
 Remember….the lands surrounding the Appalachian Trail are privately owned and you need to respect the landowners rights.
 When driving through lands privately owned, always yield to log trucks.
 Pull over to the side of the road and let them pass by safely.

 Avoid the water.
 Avoid high ground.
 Avoid metallic objects.
 Avoid solitary tall trees.
 Seek out clumps of trees or shrubs of uniform height.
 Get off the ledge and avoid open spaces, especially above treeline.
 Get down fast and seek shelter in low lying areas.
 Common sense prevails.
 If you hear thunder and the sky is quickly darkening, start thinking about an escape route and be aware of your surroundings.
 Plan to get to an area that is the safest your location allows as quickly as possible.
 Katahdin, Whitecap and Barren-Chairback are especially dangerous during thunderstorms due to their extreme exposure.